-However, if you intend to filter brokers yourself, here's how to choose the right broker for your business:
+But if you still want to do it yourself, here's how to choose the right broker for your business:

-- Decide whether using a broker is right for your business (brokers are not suitable for most businesses!) ... more;
+- First, decide whether using a broker is right for your business (brokers are not suitable for most businesses!) ... more;

 - Make sure you choose the broker, don't let the broker choose you ...more;

 - Start with a good business broker directory (not a search engine)... more;

 - Remember to include transfer agents, corporate finance firms, M&A advisors and other professionals who go by different names but provide the same service ...more;